cepthomas/Notr/README.md

 ## Color Scheme

-Color schemes require new and edited scopes to support this tool.
-Implement your unique version of these in `Packages\User\your.sublime-color-scheme`.
+New scopes have been added to support this application.
+Adjust these to taste and add to your `Packages\User\your.sublime-color-scheme` file.
+Note that `markup.fixed_hl*` and `markup.user_hl*` are shared with other members of the sbot family.

 ``` json
 {